ClaraSmyth/restaurant-page/README.md

 ![Gif of Project](./project-imgs/restaurant-page.gif)

 ## Description
-This is a simple restaurant webpage project created as part of [TheOdinProject](https://www.theodinproject.com) curriculum to get familiar with using Webpack.
+This is a restaurant webpage created for an assignment as part of [TheOdinProject](https://www.theodinproject.com) curriculum to get familiar with using Webpack.

 [Click Here](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page) - To see  the assignment details.

 ## Built Using
 - HTML5
-- Custom CSS
+- Custom CSS3
 - Vanilla JavaScript
 - Webpack